corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/collaborative-recovery/business-network-integration.md

     ): FlowLogic<Unit>() {
         @Suspendable
         override fun call() {
-            // Retrieve the list of identities with which we COULD have shared transaction data val businessNetworkMembers: List<Party> = getMembers()
+            // Retrieve the list of identities with which we could have shared transaction data val businessNetworkMembers: List<Party> = getMembers()

-            // Check that all parties we wish to reconcile with are part of the business network if (businessNetworkMembers.containsAll(reconciliationParties)) {
+            // Check that all parties we wish to reconcile with are part of the Business Network if (businessNetworkMembers.containsAll(reconciliationParties)) {
-                throw LedgerSyncException("Only parties in this business network are eligible for reconciliation.")
+                throw LedgerSyncException("Only parties in this Business Network are eligible for reconciliation.")
             }

             // Initiate a subFlow to kick off reconciliation with all parties retrieved